ServerHubOrg/serverhub-mvc/README.md

 ServerHub can do a lot of things now.
 No matter you want to start a static website or build a dynamic web service, it is super convenient.
 Let's see some things most people would like to do with ServerHub:

 1. Static website: Support downloading and caching.
 Your frequently used resources will be cached in memory.
 Once they are changed, ServerHub will automatically refresh the cache and make sure they are the lastest.
-2. Dynamic website: Support MVC architecture.
+1. Dynamic website: Support MVC architecture.
 With custom route, all requests will be send to corresponding handlers.
-3. WebAPIs: Inspired by [ASP.NET](https://www.asp.net/), ServerHub can also be used to provide WebAPI service for your applications.
+1. WebAPIs: Inspired by [ASP.NET](https://www.asp.net/), ServerHub can also be used to provide WebAPI service for your applications.
-4. Proxy*: (Still designing).
+1. WebSocket: WebSocket is not supported for both HTTP and HTTPS.
+You may need to make sure your TLS certificate is valid (self generated may not work).
+1. Proxy*: (To be tested).

 ## Latest Updates